Reviews You Can Rely On

 Credit: Jenna Ammerman

-The Herman Miller Aeron received positive comments from most of our testers, with only two judges rating it as below average, primarily due to its backrest.
+The Herman Miller Aeron received positive comments from most of our testers, with only two testers rating it as below average, primarily due to its backrest.
 This chair encourages the user to sit correctly — no slouching, slumping, crossing your legs, etc. Some judges were fine with this, while others thoroughly disliked the lack of freedom.
-The armrests, however, received positive marks across the board, and all of our judges could sit in this chair for a full workday without too much of an issue.
+The armrests, however, received positive marks across the board, and all of our test crew could sit in this chair for a full workday without too much of an issue.

 office chair - the aeron gets the nod for its superior breathable mesh suspension...